cechrist/cardoon/doc/device_library.rst

 ---------------------------------------------------

-This model mainly converted from fREEDA 2.0 mosnbsim3 model written by Ramya Mohan (http://www.freeda.org/).
+This model mainly converted from fREEDA 2.0 mosnbsim3 model written by Ramya Mohan (http://www.freeda.org/) with some improvements.
 Also includes some code taken from ngspice (http://ngspice.sourceforge.net/) and pyEDA EDA Framework (https://github.com/cogenda/pyEDA).  *Results are reasonable but requires more testing*

+Default parameters listed for NMOS type.
+Default values for some parameters such as u0 and vth0 are different for PMOS type.

+Notes:

+   * Most parameters are not checked for valid values

+   * The code to internally calculate k1 and k2 is disabled by default because using default values seems to give more reasonable results (use ``k1enable`` to enable).

 Terminal order: 0 Drain, 1 Gate, 2 Source, 3 Bulk::